tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 We think production is secure.
 Alice set up the permissions last year.
 The logs are somewhere in CloudWatch.
 Bob knows how backups work.
 The old admin account is probably disabled.
 ```

-Managed security sounds more like this:
+Managed security sounds like this:

 ```text
 We maintain an asset inventory.
 Data stores are classified.
 Access is reviewed periodically.
 Production changes require review.
 Incidents follow a documented process.
 Backups are tested.
 Risks are tracked.
 Exceptions have owners and expiration dates.